lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Forms of democracy and types and structures of elections:
 - forms of decision making in history from 'the decline and rise of democracy' book

+## Computer Science issues relating directly to practical election system development and deployment into production at scale.

 ...

 ## The need for a resource-thin framework